microsoft/botframework-solutions/docs/_docs/overview/whats-new/1.0/enable-sso-with-skills-using-oauthcredentials-setting.md

 ## Intro

-In the previous release (0.8) we added documentation about [enabling SSO for skills](https://microsoft.github.io/botframework-solutions/overview/whats-new/0.8-beta/achieve-SSO-among-skills/).
+In the previous release (0.8) we added documentation about [enabling SSO for Skills](https://microsoft.github.io/botframework-solutions/overview/whats-new/0.8-beta/achieve-SSO-among-skills/).
 In the 1.0 release this is officially included.
-When a Virtual Assistant has multiple skills added, in order to achieve SSO, one approach is all the skills to share the OAuth connection settings from one central Bot Channel Registration, preferrably from the Virtual Assistant.
+When a Virtual Assistant has multiple Skills added, in order to achieve SSO, one approach is all the Skills to share the OAuth connection settings from one central Bot Channel Registration, preferrably from the Virtual Assistant.

-1. Add OAuth connection setting that includes all the necessary scopes that are needed for all the skills Go to Virtual Assistant's azure portal Settings tab, and click 'Add Setting' to add an oauth connection
+1. Add OAuth connection setting that includes all the necessary scopes that are needed for all the Skills Go to Virtual Assistant's Azure portal Settings tab, and click 'Add Setting' to add an OAuth connection
    ![Add NuGet Package]({{site.baseurl}}/assets/images/add-nuget.png)

-1. In the skills (take [CalendarSkill](https://github.com/microsoft/botframework-skills/tree/master/skills/csharp/calendarskill) for example), make sure to have oauthCredentials included in appsettings.json
+1. In the Skills (take [CalendarSkill](https://github.com/microsoft/botframework-skills/tree/master/skills/csharp/calendarskill) for example), make sure to have oauthCredentials included in appsettings.json

     ```json